jaijot/sbx1/README.md

 The `git log` command displays a detailed history of commits.
 It provides information about the author, date, and commit message of each commit.
 For example:

-//This is my commit message to my own personal repo
+//This is my commit message to my own personal repo commit #1 to test commit on a new branch

+//This is my coomit to my new branch